Skip to main content

 Next person can act

-The pack should make it obvious what matters, where it is, and what the next step is.
+The report should make it obvious what matters and what to do next.

 Evidence